microsoft/CodeBERT/README.md

+# Code Pretraining Models

+This repo contains code pretraining models in the CodeBERT series from Miscrosoft, including four models as of July 2022.
+- CodeBERT (EMNLP 2020)
+- GraphCodeBERT (ICLR 2021)
+- UniXcoder (ACL 2022)
+- CodeReviewer (ESEC/FSE 2022)

 # CodeBERT

 This repo provides the code for reproducing the experiments in [CodeBERT: A Pre-Trained Model for Programming and Natural Languages](https://arxiv.org/pdf/2002.08155.pdf).
 CodeBERT is a pre-trained model for programming language, which is a multi-programming-lingual model pre-trained on NL-PL pairs in 6 programming languages (Python, Java, JavaScript, PHP, Ruby, Go).

 ### Dependency